 You are responsible for internal decoration, furnishings and removable fittings like clothes lines, TV aerials, curtain rails, light bulbs and so on.

 The Housing Repairs Team can offer advice and information on any repair queries.

-Repairs are categorised by us as emergency, urgent, routine or 3 months.
+There are different categories of housing repairs for tenants: Emergency, Urgent, Routine, 3 Month, 6 Months and Minor Social Work Adaptations .
 You have the right to a repair being done within the timescales set out below.

-Out of Hours Emergency Repairs (response within 4 hours)
+Out of Hours Emergency Repairs (completed within 24 hours)